iver-wharf/rfcs/_published/0029-wharf-api-migrations.md

    00-23, and all being left-padded with zeros.

 All above being values relative to when the migrations were written by the developer.
-The date and time shall be is in UTC.
+The date and time shall be in UTC.

 Example: